• Home

 We have two offensive weapons, not just one.
 They are speaking the Word and praying the Word.

 As we’re thrusting with the spear of prayer, we can slash with the sword of the Spirit.
-With the sword, we declare like Jesus, “It is written…” and then quote God’s Word, which is lively and powerful.
-(Hebrews 4:12)
+With the sword, we declare like Jesus, “It is written…” and then quote God’s Word, which is lively, powerful, and will accomplish God's purposes.
+(Hebrews 4:12, Isaiah 55:11)

 With the spear, we pray the Word.
-God’s Word is His will.
-When we pray according to the Word, we pray according to the will of God.
+When we pray God’s Word, we pray His will.
 God's Word is His will!
-When we ask according to His will, He hears us and grants our request.
+When we ask according to His will, He hears and grants our request.

 1 John 5:14–15 (NKJV) Now this is the confidence that we have in Him, that if we ask anything according to His will, He hears us.
 And if we know that He hears us, whatever we ask, we know that we have the petitions that we have asked of Him.